mcgonago/mymcp/design/Design_MCP_Standup.md

 ## Executive Summary

-This design document details the integration of automated activity tracking and status report generation into the mymcp framework, inspired by [`standup_mcp`](https://gitlab.cee.redhat.com/fpantano/standup_mcp).
-Unlike the original project which focuses on Slack integration using the `did` tool, our implementation will:
+This design document details the integration of automated activity tracking and status report generation into the mymcp framework, **inspired by the excellent work of Francesco Pantano** in [`standup_mcp`](https://gitlab.cee.redhat.com/fpantano/standup_mcp).
+Francesco's innovative approach to automating standup reports using MCP and the `did` tool served as the catalyst for this implementation.
+While his project focuses on Slack integration using the `did` tool, our implementation adapts his core concepts for OpenStack Horizon development workflows:

 - Track **GitHub activities** (commits, PRs, reviews, comments)
 - Track **OpenDev review activities** (comments, votes, review submissions)